henrik/octopress/source/_posts/2012-07-22-rails-i18n-tips.markdown

 ## Test that translations match up

 I've also found it really useful to have a test in my test suite that verifies that all translations match up.
-So if `en.yml` has `foo.bar`, `sv.yml` should have it as well.
+So if `en.yml` has the key `foo.bar.baz`, then `sv.yml` should have it as well.

 It's caught me a number of times when I mistakenly add a translation to only one locale, or remove a translation from only one locale.